ajurcenk/ksql/docs/installation/server-config/index.rst

     # Set the storage directory for stateful operations like aggregations and
     # joins to be at a durable location.
 By default, they are stored in /tmp.
     ksql.streams.state.dir=/some/non-temporary-storage-path/

+    # Assuming you are deploying at least two servers:
     # Bump the number of replicas for state storage for stateful operations
     # like aggregations and joins.
 By having two replicas (one main and one
-    # standby) recovery from node failures is quicker since the state doesn't
+    # standby) recovery from server failures is quicker since the state doesn't
     # have to be rebuilt from scratch.
     ksql.streams.num.standby.replicas=1